IT-Academy-BCN/ita-profiles/docs/testing-conventions.md

 Tests should implement the DatabaseTransactions trait.

 Don't assert json messages as they could change in the future.

+## Avoid testing Laravel's native features

+In this project, we adhere to the principle of not testing functionalities that are native to Laravel, such as the framework's ability to return a 422 Unprocessable Entity response for validation errors.
+This is because Laravel's core functionalities are already thoroughly tested by the framework's maintainers.

+Instead, we focus our testing efforts where they provide the most value:

+- Validation Rules: For custom validation logic, use unit tests to ensure your rules work as expected.
+This allows you to isolate and verify your logic without relying on the framework's feature tests.
+- Feature Tests: Reserve feature tests for scenarios where application-specific behavior needs to be validated.
+Avoid duplicating tests for Laravel's core functionalities.
+By doing this, we maintain a lean and efficient test suite while trusting the reliability of the Laravel framework.

 ## Creating tests